esphome/esphome-docs/esphomeyaml/custom/spi.rst

 Custom SPI Device
 =================

-Lots of devices communicate using the i2c protocol.
-If you want to integrate a device into esphomelib that uses this protocol you can pretty much use almost all Arduino-based code, since the ``Wire`` library is also available in esphomelib.
+Lots of devices communicate using the SPI protocol.
+If you want to integrate a device into esphomelib that uses this protocol you can pretty much use almost all Arduino-based code because the ``SPI`` library is also available in esphomelib.

 See the other custom component guides for how to register components and make them publish values.